joemoose/dungeoneers.d20/docs/appendix-f-sword_and_sorcery.md

 ## Corruption

 Sorcery is volatile and warps its practitioners.
-Magical corruption is everpresent in the settings of sword and sorcery.
+Magical corruption is ever present in the settings of sword and sorcery.

 Your corruption level can be increased manifold while adventuring: using sorcerous powers, attuning to forbidden relics, committing heinous acts, interacting with maleficent areas, creatures, and objects, etc. A newly created character has zero corruption level.